+External plug-ins are always dynamic plug-ins by default.
 External dynamic plug-ins may be configured and compiled at the same time as the Frama-C kernel by using the option --enable-external=<path-to-plugin> .
 This option may be passed several times.